Rakam-AI/rakam-systems-docs/docs/quick_start.md

 # Rakam Systems Quick Start Guide

-Get up and running with `rakam_systems` in 5 minutes!
+Get up and running with Rakam Systems in 5 minutes!

 ## 📑 Table of Contents